 To wind up, let’s highlight some useful tips for email deliverability:

-- Keep a clean subscriber list by regularly checking it for spam traps and invalid addresses.
+- Keep a clean subscriber list by periodically checking it for spam traps and invalid addresses;

-- That's an email deliverability best practices guide that provides an in-depth view at the issues.
+- That's an email deliverability best practices guide that provides an in-depth view of the issues.

-- This article explaines why email deliverability matters.
+- This article explains why email deliverability matters.

 - Check out 14 ways to improve your email deliverability.